andrewiggins/react-suspense-sandbox/src/suspense/README.md

 ## To explore

-- Better understand how React tracks effects.
-There is an `updatePayload` concept in ReactDOM, but what are the `firstEffect` and `lastEffect` pointers on a Fiber used for?

-  I think `firstEffect` and `lastEffect` make up the linked list of Fibers that have an `updatePayload` to commit to the DOM.

 - How does React handle multiple updates queued to the same subtree (e.g. quickly clicking different links in a nav that is code-split).
 Might be related to the `updateQueue` defined in `ReactUpdateQueue.js`.